-- a) The information included in the Separate Annual Activity Report referring to the financial year for which the separate financial statements have been prepared is consistent with those separate financial statements. - b) The Separate Annual Activity Report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act. c) The Separate Corporate Covernance Statement for the Cove - c) The Separate Corporate Governance Statement for the financial year, for which the separate financial statements have been prepared, presents the information required by Chapter Seven of the Accountancy Act and Art.
+- a) The information included in the Separate Annual Activity Report referring to the financial year for which the separate financial statements have been prepared is consistent with those separate financial statements. - b) The Separate Annual Activity Report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act. - c) The Separate Corporate Governance Statement for the financial year, for which the separate financial statements have been prepared, presents the information required by Chapter Seven of the Accountancy Act and Art.
 100(m), paragraph 8 of the Public Offering of Securities Act.